What’s new in 7.11

 See the Wildcards and Lookup operators sections of the EQL syntax documentation.

-New garbage collection defaults for small heapsedit
+New garbage collection defaults for small heaps

 Our benchmarks have demonstrated that when Elasticsearch is using a smaller heap size, it performs better with an alternative set of garbage collection options.
 Elasticsearch now ergonomically chooses different G1GC options for heap sizes smaller than, but not including, 8GB.

-Data frame analytics is now beta!edit
+Data frame analytics is now beta!

 In 7.11, we move data frame analytics from experimental to beta.